amit-0333/eda-and-analysis-walkthrough/2_data_wrangling/2a_gathering_data/README.md

 # 📥 Step 2a: Gathering Data

 The first part of data wrangling is gathering data from various sources.
-This notebook/file documents how to collect data from common sources used in real-world data analysis.
+This notebook/file documents how to **import** data from common sources, **export** data into different formats, and **gather data via APIs and web scraping**.

 ---